apache/incubator-kie-tools/s2i/README.md

 Once the build is finished, create another build config to produce runtime image

-`oc new-build --name app-name --source-image=builder-app-name --source-image-path=/home/kogito/bin:. --image-stream=kogito-quarkus-centos`
+`oc new-build --name app-name --source-image=builder-app-name --source-image-path=/home/kogito/bin:. --image-stream=kogito-quarkus-ubi8`

 Modify accordingly following
 - app-name is the final name of the image that will be deployed